trilltown/21-web-game/README.md

 * If not, the current score should be updated to reflect the value of the new card.
 The two buttons should still be there for the player will choose again.
 * If a player chooses the `STAY` button, three cards from the deck should be fetched and those will be the computer's cards.
 Display the computer's cards and their score to right of the player's cards in a new div.
 * If the computer's score, is greater than 21 then display "YOU WIN".
 If not, whichever score is closer to 21 wins.
-* Displays who wins under the buttons as an h2.
+* Displays who wins under the game title and remove the buttons.
+* Try to replicate the game's demo CSS as close as possible.

 **Remember to to read the documentation!
 Remember to see what response you are receiving.**